danevd-TCD/Docker_Flask/README.md

 ## Files and folders
 By default, your docker instance will serve files and folders from its internal docker-container location, `/var/Flask_Persistent/frontend`; meaning that within your docker instance, Flask will look for files and folders within that directory.
 You can access this directory by stepping into Docker shell; or by accessing the underlying persistent volume folder location on the host machine.

+On Windows using WSL2, the default folder location for the persistent volume created by our docker compose file is

+`\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\docker_flask_persistent-data\_data`

 Note that you will most likely need to update Flask to, for example, serve different files for different routes, depending on your site structure/layout.

 As of a recent update, Flask and it's WSGI partner app are now stored in the persistent volume.
 We're now ready to actually add our Flask backend and served frontend files.
 We clone our frontend repository into the persistent folder (`......\docker\volumes\docker_flask_persistent-data\_data`), so that any changes we make to our frontend can both be read by Docker and pushed to Github.

+Enter the following git command in your git terminal to clone our frontend section to this folder, without creating a parent folder:

+`git clone git@github.com:Team10UCD/Frontend.git .`

+Your persistent volume folder should now look like this:

 ![image](https://user-images.githubusercontent.com/59771183/122412121-38753880-cf7d-11eb-92c7-3cf3ca8f42e4.png)

+You'll probably have to restart your docker container now that we have files in the right location.
-This allows for changing Flask/Python backend elements on the fly.
-After changing or adding any files (Python or otherwise), you **must touch or otherwise change the .wsgi file**; e.g `touch flaskFile.py`.
+With this setup, we can now change Flask/Python backend elements, as well as frontend files, on the fly.
+After changing or adding any files (Python or otherwise), you **must touch or otherwise change the .wsgi file**; e.g `touch flaskFile.py`, in the `flask` folder.

 This is because Apache will reload all served content when it detects a change to our .wsgi interface file; the touch command achieves this by updating the last-edited timestamp on the file, allowing our server to reflect changes without restarting the Flask server or rebuilding the docker instance.
+Please refrain from actually adding/removing content from the .wsgi file unless you're absolutely certain you know what you're doing.

+There are situations where rebuilding the docker container may be necessary.
 If, for example, you modify an underlying Docker file (one of the core docker configs), you must save your changes, and then cd into the project root directory and run the following:

 * `docker-compose down` (assuming docker_flask_web was already running)
 * `docker-compose up --build -d` (rebuild to reflect changes)